 Genomic research has also been relatively aloof about cats, dedicating far more attention to dog DNA.
 This has obscured key facts about our feline friends, says Eva-Maria Geigl, an evolutionary geneticist at Paris' Institut Jacques Monod who led the new study.
 "We don't know the history of ancient cats," Geigl tells Nature News.
 "We do not know their origin, we don't know how their dispersal occurred."

 But Geigl and her co-authors are helping change that.
-Their study, which they presented recently at the International Symposium on Biomolecular Archaeology in Oxford, U.K., analyzed mitochondrial DNA from 209 ancient cats.
+Their study, which they presented in September 2016 at the International Symposium on Biomolecular Archaeology in Oxford, U.K., analyzed mitochondrial DNA from 209 ancient cats.
 These cats were found at more than 30 archaeological sites across Europe, the Middle East and Africa, and they lived between 15,000 and 300 years ago — a time frame that roughly spans from the dawn of agriculture to the Industrial Revolution.

 Reading between the felines